fczuardi/gsheetsbot/README.md

 2. Go to heroku.com and create a new app

+3. Update your config.toml file to include your heroku app url under the [webkook] section

-3. Setup a git remote named heroku to be your production remote:
+4. Setup a git remote named heroku to be your production remote:

 ```
 heroku git:remote -a your-heroku-app-name
 ```

-4. Create a local branch that includes your secrets:
+5. Create a local branch that includes your secrets:

 ```
 git checkout -b secret-branch
 git branch --set-upstream-to heroku/master
 ```

-5. On your secret local branch, remove config.toml from the .gitignore file and push this local branch to heroku
+6. On your secret local branch, remove config.toml from the .gitignore file and push this local branch to heroku

 ```